 - 1. Identify how and why innovations have affected the development of warfare in history, the present, and the future. - 2.
 Recognise the roles and dynamics between NATO, EU, military, R&D, and industry in fostering innovations and capability development. - 3.
 Explain the possibilities and challenges that automation, robotics, and AI could pose to the armed forces.

 Assessment method Assessment

-Group Blog Post Summative: pass (7), pass with distinction (10), or fail (1)
+Individual Blog Post Summative (graded 1-10)

 Credits: 2 ECTS

 International Study Trip (IST)